-Introduced trout not only contributed to the decline of MYLFs (Bradford et al. 1993, Knapp 1996, Vredenburg V., pers. comm., 2007), they contributed to a general loss of biodiversity in aquatic biota and associated terrestrial fauna.
-In the northern Sierra Nevada, the long-toed salamander appears to be found primarily in fishless lakes (Bradford and Gordon 1992).
-Epanchin (2010) found rosy-crowned finch to be more common at lakes without fish than at lakes with fish.
-This is because introduced fish populations limit mayfly populations on which the finch feeds during mayfly emergence.
-The mountain garter snake feeds on MYLFs.
-Matthews et al. (2002) found that mountain garter snake abundance is directly related to frog abundance.
+Introduced trout not only contribute to the decline of MYLFs (Bradford et al. 1993, Knapp and Matthews 2000), they contribute to a general loss of biodiversity in aquatic biota and associated terrestrial fauna (Knapp et al. 2001, Knapp et al. 2005, Knapp and Sarnelle 2008, Epanchin et al. 2010).
+For example, long-toed salamander (Ambystoma macrodactylum) populations are greatly reduced when fish are present, and fish can occasionally completely exclude long-toed salamanders from breeding sites (Lannoo 2005, pg.
+620).
+Epanchin et al. (2010) found gray-crowned rosy finch to be more common at lakes without fish than at lakes with fish.
+This is because introduced fish populations limit mayfly populations on which the finches feed during mayfly emergence.

-While quantitative data is lacking, the abundance of other alpine/subalpine species are likely to be affected by losses of frog populations.
+While quantitative data is lacking, the abundance of other alpine/subalpine species are likely to be affected by losses of MYLF populations.
 Both Brewer's blackbirds and Clark's nutcrackers feed on MYLFs (Jennings and Hayes 1994, NPS unpublished data).
-While the high elevations of the southern Sierra Nevada seem to provide little natural food for black bears (Ursus americanus), they have been observed foraging for MYLFs (Knapp R., pers. comm., 2010).
-Before frog populations crashed, they may have been an important high elevation food for bears.
-Additionally, MYLFs are not only prey for a variety of alpine/subalpine vertebrates, they are also a predator.
-Much of their food is insects, but they feed also on small vertebrates, such as Pacific treefrogs (Pope 1999, Vredenburg V., pers. comm., 2007).
+Black bears (Ursus americanus) have also been observed foraging for MYLFs (Knapp R., pers. comm., 2010).
+MYLFs may have been an important high elevation food for bears prior to nonnative trout and disease caused declines.
+Mountain garter snakes feeds on MYLFs (Jennings et al. 1992), and Matthews et al. (2002) found that mountain garter snake abundance is directly related to frog abundance.
+Additionally, MYLFs have historically been important predatory species in the high elevations of the Sierra Nevada.
+Most of their prey consists of insects (Finlay and Vredenburg 2007), but they feed also on small vertebrates, such as Pacific treefrogs (Pope 1999, Pope and Matthews 2002).

 Trout virtually eliminate large-bodied invertebrates from lakes.
-When Stoddard (1987) surveyed zooplankton in 75 Sierra Nevada lakes, he found fish to be important predictors of species occurrence, with small-bodied species being found in association with fish and large-bodied species occurring only where fish are absent.
-Likewise, Bradford et al. (1994, 1998) found large-bodied planktonic microcrustaceans (e.g., Hesperodiaptomus shoshone and Daphnia middendorffiana) and epibenthic and limnetic macroinvertebrates (e.g., back swimmers, water boatmen, predaceous diving beetles, and larvae of some families of caddis flies and mayflies) to be relatively common in lakes without trout, but rare or absent in lakes with trout.
+When Stoddard (1987) surveyed zooplankton in 75 Sierra Nevada lakes, he found fish to be important predictors of zooplankton species occurrence, with small-bodied species being found in association with fish and large-bodied species occurring only where fish were absent.
+Likewise, Bradford et al. (1998) found large-bodied planktonic microcrustaceans (e.g., Hesperodiaptomus shoshone and Daphnia middendorffiana) and epibenthic and limnetic macroinvertebrates (e.g., back swimmers, water boatmen, predaceous diving beetles, and larvae of some families of caddis flies and mayflies) to be relatively common in lakes without trout, but rare or absent in lakes with trout.

-Herbst et al. (2009) found that the presence of introduced trout in streams resulted in decreased density for 20 invertebrate taxa and increased abundance for 6 taxa.
-The strongest effects appeared to be on taxa endemic to the Sierra Nevada, which had no coevolutionary history that would have facilitated their development of mechanisms to deal with fish predation.
+Herbst et al. (2009) found that the presence of introduced trout in streams resulted in decreased density for 20 invertebrate taxa and increased abundance for six taxa.
+The strongest effects appeared to be on taxa endemic to the Sierra Nevada, which have no coevolutionary history that would have facilitated the development of mechanisms to deal with fish predation.
 The study found that streams containing introduced trout had significantly more algae density and cover, increased abundance of midges, and reduced density of the most common large invertebrate predator, the stonefly Doroneuria baumanni.

-Introduced trout are a threat to native trout, as well.
+Introduced trout are also a threat to native trout.
 On the Kern Plateau, introduced brown trout threatened the golden trout native to the South Fork Kern River.
 Programs to remove brown trout were necessary to manage the native fishery.
-In the Little Kern River drainage, the Little Kern golden trout became federally listed as threatened because of genetic introgression from planted rainbow trout.
-To this day there is an interagency effort to restore the Little Kern golden trout.
-Likewise, the original genotypes of rainbow trout native to the Parks western drainages are unlikely to have persisted following a century of planting non-indigenous rainbow and golden trout.
-Many of the fish in those streams show evidence of hybridization with golden trout.
+In the Little Kern River drainage, the Little Kern golden trout became federally listed as threatened because of genetic introgression from planted rainbow trout (FWS 1978).
+Today, there remains an interagency effort to restore the Little Kern golden trout.
+Likewise, the original genotypes of rainbow trout native to the Parks' western drainages are unlikely to have persisted following a century of planting non-indigenous rainbow and golden trout (Christenson 1977).
+Many of the fish in those streams show evidence of hybridization with golden trout (Gall et al. 1976)